-If you are making a View D Cottelsoe bikini, we are going to finish up today with the underbust band and waistband!
+If you are making a View D Cottesloe bikini, we are going to finish up today with the waistband and underbust band!
 Instead of using the thin 1/4″ elastic insertion method along the waistline and underbust like in view C, we will be inserting wider 1″ elastic inside bands which provides extra support.

 Fold your waistband and underbust band each in half with right sides together, so the short ends are aligned.

 Sew along the short ends 1/4″ from the raw edge using a zig-zag stitch or serger/overlock.

 Now overlap the cut edges of your waistband and underbust elastic by 1/2″.

 Stitch the overlap together using a zig-zag stitch.

 Divide the elastic pieces into quarters using pins.

 Divide the waistband and underbust band into quarters, as well.